Trails and Routes

-ATHS Staff will NOT meet you at Brian Head.
-You start this trip on your own and we plan on your arrival at the first hut as our meeting spot.
+Unless you rent bikes from us, you start this trip on your own and we will meet you in the afternoon at the first hut.
 Your adventure begins at Brian Head Peak (11,307), where you descend the exciting Bunker Creek Singletrack.
 Mountain Bike Action Magazine rated this Singletrack as one of the top ten best trails in America!
 It descends 2,885 feet over 12 miles to Panguitch Lake where we catch an exciting and fun 15-mile route through ponderosa and juniper forests—dappled with ancient lava beds and rolling meadows—to the Hatch Hut in Hatch, Utah.

 Day 2 Itinerary & Trails

 Ride from Hatch to Red Canyon

 Season: Hut is accessible May 1 – End of October

 Mountain Bike: 28.3 miles